How important are schools?

 The specific consequences will depend on the student conduct policy.
-In general, the more serious the offense, the more serious the consequences.
+In general, the more serious the offense, the more serious the consequence.

 It is important to remember that disciplinary actions in school are intended to correct behavior.
 Corrective disciplinary action may range from a verbal warning to expulsion from school.

 School administrators consider many factors in determining consequences, including the particular circumstances of an incident and whether it is a first or repeat offense.

 Some examples of corrective disciplinary actions a school administrator may take are listed below.
 These are examples only; some disciplinary actions listed may not be used at your school and your school may use actions not listed here.

 - Adjustment to student classroom assignment or schedule;

 - Referral to student support services;

 - Suspension of student privileges for a specified period;